5 Call Tracking Mistakes that Are Hurting Your PPC Campaigns

 With all this data you can then optimize your keyword bids.
 Remember that if you place a higher value on call conversions to web conversions, you may be able to afford a higher bid on the keywords effectively driving quality calls.

 5. Running click-to-call ads 24/7

 If your sales team or call center is only open during normal business hours, don’t run ads with call extensions all day and night.
 Sending callers to a voicemail is a bad customer experience, unless you have a self-serve phone system that can automate information requests and transactions.

-Configure your call-based campaigns to only run during your business hours.
+Configure your click-to-call ads to only run during your business hours.
 You can even set your bid modifiers to make sure your campaigns with call extensions display during peak times of traffic, when you’re most likely to generate calls.

 It has taken us a decade to get to the level of sophistication we’re at with PPC analytics, and it’s going to take time to achieve the same with call conversions.
 If you’re not quite there, don’t worry.
 Addressing these common mistakes is a great start.

 If you want to learn more about bringing the power of calls to your paid search marketing, check out Invoca’s recent infographic, below:

 Amber Tiffany is a marketing manager at Invoca with a background in SEM, lead generation, and content marketing.
 Invoca is a call intelligence solution that helps marketers learn who's calling and why.